plancksecurity/planck-proxy/README.md

 ### Encrypt

-Encrypts a message using p≡p
+Encrypts a message using planck

 ```
 usage: encrypt.py [-h] [--e E] [--m M] [--debug] msg our_key dest_key

-Encrypts an email message using p≡p
+Encrypts an email message using planck

 positional arguments:
   msg                   Path to the email to encrypt